fionahiklas/simple-minikube-deployment/README.md

 ### Installation

-This has been tested on an M1 Mac
+This has been tested on an M1 Mac and an old x86 Mac, both running MacOS 12.4.

 #### Docker

 Downloading [docker desktop](https://www.docker.com/products/docker-desktop/)

-Start Docker Desktop
+Start Docker Desktop from the Launcher

 #### Homebrew